What is Malware?

 How does Ransomware get onto my network?

 Malware impacts businesses of all sizes.
-Larger companies tend to have more information to steal, and are targeted more frequently but often have many more resources to help prevent a malware attack.
-Smaller companies often lack the resources and knowledge to protect themselves properly (read our article on ransomware prevention), and this is something that malicious actors (aka: hackers) are very aware of.
-In today’s world, hackers will typically target many smaller companies, rather than put all of their efforts towards one large corporation.
-They are aware that these smaller companies are easier targets.
+While larger companies have more information to steal, they also have more resources to mitigate their risk.
+Smaller companies lack the resources and expertise to protect themselves properly (read our article on ransomware prevention).
+Malicious actors (aka: hackers) are very aware of this, and act accordingly.
+In today’s world, hackers target smaller companies, rather than put all of their efforts towards one large corporation.
+While they may only receive tens-of-thousands of dollars (rather than millions) per successful attack, they are also aware that these smaller companies are easier targets.

-With their target in mind, hackers will employ a variety of techniques to gain access to a businesses network.
-Unfortunately, most of this occurs without the knowledge of anyone within the company.
+With their target in mind, hackers employ a variety of techniques to gain access to a businesses network.
+Unfortunately, most of this occurs without the knowledge of anyone within your organization.
 Three common techniques include:

 Why do people put malware on your devices